pravn27/javascript-tech-doc/docs/js-course-tutorials/namaste-js-course/readerDoc/E9-jsBlockScope&shadow.md

+---
+sidebar_position: 9
+---

-## BLOCK SCOPE & Shadowing in JS 🔥
+# E9 - BLOCK SCOPE & Shadowing in JS 🔥

 - What is **<mark>Block in Javascript</mark>** ?